axelarnetwork/interchain-governance-orchestrator/docs/deployment.md

 yarn task whitelistCaller {sourceChain} {sourceCallerAddress} --network {chainName}
 ```

+Note:

-Note: the chain name is case-sensitive, you must use the following doc as a reference:
+1. The chain name is case-sensitive, you must use the following doc as a reference:
+2. Please note that the `sourceSenderAddress` should be provided in a checksummed format, adhering to the [EIP-55 standard](https://eips.ethereum.org/EIPS/eip-55).
+This means the address should be in the following format: "0x440e65EAAb7A23be8b1a61108643B2cff2E5A967" with the correct capitalization, rather than "0x440e65eaab7a23be8b1a61108643b2cff2e5a967".

 - testnet: https://docs.axelar.dev/dev/reference/testnet-chain-names
 - mainnet: https://docs.axelar.dev/dev/reference/mainnet-chain-names